+Electricity

+Repair category 2

-Electricity Repair category 1 Notes The Institution of Engineering and Technology (IET) recommends that electrical installations are professionally inspected and tested at least every 5 years, and on a change of occupancy.
+Notes Aspects of the electrical installation are on semi modern/older lines.
+The system must be checked by a NICEIC/SELECT registered contractor before purchase, and thereafter the installation must be upgraded to meet current regulations.
+The Institution of Engineering and Technology (IET) recommends that electrical installations are professionally inspected and tested at least every 5 years, and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have electrical installations that fully comply with IET regulations.
-The electrical safety certificate from an inspection within the last 5 years by a NICEIC/SELECT registered contractor must be obtained before purchase, and any observations or recommendations must be noted as these items may require attention.